 The work of forensic psychologists has proven invaluable to the law enforcement community in their efforts to catch criminals and make sure that they are justly punished for their deeds.
-You can learn more about this as you study in a graduate level applied psychology program, such as the one offered by USC.
+You can learn more about this as you study in a graduate level applied psychology program.

 6. Business Psychologist

 What does applied psychology have to do with business?
 Quite a lot it seems.
 All businesses are made up of individual employees and these people all have different attitudes, needs, traits and behaviours.
 They will react in various ways to rewards and stimulation and their morale will be affected by various circumstances.

 Your role is to analyse this in order to improve employee performance and job satisfaction.
 A business psychologist can also advise on marketing campaigns, productivity strategies, and company restructuring.
 They are also handy to have onboard for hiring the right employees or dealing with any workplace harassment issues.

 A human factors psychologist might sound like a made-up role but it is a vital multidisciplinary field that includes psychology, engineering, design, statistics and cognitive science.